rleuneRT/dev_process/stories.md

 Stories help us to organize our work, they need to comply to certain requirements to be effective though.
 ![](http://2.bp.blogspot.com/_H0iqHTCqRyo/R4zyNrT94KI/AAAAAAAAATo/VY8M-kc1MyU/s400/user+stories+-+agile+software+development+-+cards.jpg)

-### properties of a good story
+### Properties of a good story

-a story normally represents the view of a person, e.g. I as product owner for product X would like to see Y features to be implemented because ... e.g. customer Z needs this, or strategic, ...
+A story normally represents the view of a person, e.g. I as product owner for product X would like to see Y features to be implemented because ... e.g. customer Z needs this, or strategic, ...

 - well chosen name